juan-rey/relb/README.md

 ## Configuration

 RELB uses a plain-text configuration file to define bind addresses, backend servers, filters, tasks, and more.
-See `relb.conf.sample` for detailed documentation and examples of each option.
+See `doc\\configuration_syntax.md` and `relb.conf.sample` for detailed documentation and examples of each option.

 ## Acknowledgments

 RELB uses Hovik Melikyan's C++ Portable Types Library (PTypes): [http://www.melikyan.com/ptypes/](http://www.melikyan.com/ptypes/)

+## Limitations

+The current implementation on Linux is limited by FD_SETSIZE (1024 file descriptors).
+With minor modifications, this limitation can be overcome, after which the limit will be determined by the maximum number of file descriptors per process (`ulimit -n`) and available system resources.

+On Windows, there is no such file descriptors limitation.
+The primary limits are the available ephemeral socket ports (49152–65535; 16K) and system resources.

 ## License